What is the Competitive Forces Model?

 Threat of Substitute Goods/Services

-High threat of substitute goods or services are harmful to businesses because they limit profit potential.
-Companies are likely to experience high threat of substitute goods/services when:
+Companies are likely to experience a high threat of substitute goods/services when:

 - Switching costs are low for customers